Research and reports

-The DIY option – where you take charge of everything yourself, from the design to the manufacturing to the marketing to the delivery.
+The DIY option – where you take charge of everything yourself, from the design to the manufacturing to the marketing to the packaging and delivery.
 For example, buying a sewing machine and the materials you need to make coronavirus face masks, for example.

 Custom manufacturing – meaning that you work with a manufacturer to develop your product to your desired spec, they produce it for you, then you manage the rest of the process.

 Working with a wholesaler – in this case, you’re not involved in developing the product.
 You simply buy a manufacturer’s existing stock from them.

 For the last two in this list, dropshipping is an option.
 This means you never actually take physical delivery of the product, and you’re not responsible for shipping it out to your customers either.
 It’s handled by the manufacturer directly.